BREAK OUT YOUR CARBOYS, MALT AND HOPS AND SEND US YOUR BREWS FOR YOUR SHOT AT HOMEBREW HISTORY!

 (d) Should your homebrew be selected as the Grand Champion, you and your Co-Brewer must assign any and all patent and intellectual property rights in your brew to The Boston Beer Company if requested.

-(e) Grand Champions from the 2012 Samuel Adams® LongShot® American Homebrew Contest® is not eligible to enter as a brewer or co-brewer.
+(e) Grand Champions from the 2015 Samuel Adams® LongShot® American Homebrew Contest® are not eligible to enter as a brewer or co-brewer.

 PART II – Instructions for Completing the Entry Form